bravecollective/neucore-beanstalk/README.md

 - Adjust the version in `deploy.sh` to an existing release
 - Then commit and execute: `eb deploy`

-You can also create a distribution with the `dist.sh` script from the main neucore repository, add that file here and deploy that.
+You can also create a distribution with the `dist.sh` script from the [main Neucore repository](https://github.com/tkhamez/neucore), add that file here and deploy that.
 For example:
 - add the file `neucore-1198402.tar.gz`
 - set version to `1198402`
-- `git add . && eb deploy --staged --message "commit 1198402"`
+- `git add . && eb deploy --staged --message "commit 57391a3"`